mseri/doi2bib/README.md

 It will retrieve the bibtex entry, using the published details when possible.

-Examples of use (the bibtex entry is printed on standard output):
+## Examples of use

+The bibtex entry is printed on standard output:

     $ doi2bib 10.1007/s10569-019-9946-9
-    $ doi2bib doi:10.4171/JST/226 -o "bibliography.bib"
     $ doi2bib 1902.00436
     $ doi2bib arXiv:1609.01724
     $ doi2bib PMC2883744

+The bibtex entry is saved in the `bibliography.bib` file:

+    $ doi2bib doi:10.4171/JST/226 -o "bibliography.bib"

+This will create the file if not present or append the bibliography to the file.

+You can batch-process lists of entries by listing them line by line in a file and using the `--file` option.

+## Installation

 Each release comes with attached binaries for windows, mac and linux.
+You can simply unpack the binary and place in a folder accessible by your terminal of choice.

+## Troubleshooting

 If on macos you get a `Library not loaded: /usr/local/opt/gmp/lib/libgmp.10.dylib` failure, you will need to install `gmp`.
 Macports users can do it via `port install gmp` and homebrew users via `breww install gmp`.

-### Building instruction
+## Building instruction

 To build the package yourself, the most immediate way is tu use [opam](https://opam.ocaml.org/):